snt-arg/lidar_situational_graphs/README.md

 -->

 > [!NOTE]
-> Press reset on rviz2 once in a while running S-Graphs to avoid freezing effect caused by rviz2 on foxy.
+> Press reset on rviz2 once in a while when running S-Graphs to avoid freezing effect caused by rviz2 on foxy.

 ## 🛠️ Run S_Graphs On Your Data <a id="custom-data"></a>